 5. Can it be tiled?

 Yes.
 Providing the contoured, natural slope of the wetbase, which directs water towards the drain thus ensuring the shower water escapes quickly from the shower area, is not compromised.
 Large scale tiles need to be cut accordingly but mosaic tiles are easiest to fit--mosaic tiles are supplied on flexible backing sheets

 13. Why do I have to select the kind of drain I need.
 What are the choices?

 Drains allow for an either horizontal or vertical drainage.
 In most instances a horizontal drain will be suitable, running just underneath the existing room floor.
 A vertical drain is only required where the existing drainage is so arranged or where there are obstructions preventing a horizontal run to the waste pipe.

-Check our Shower drain
+Check our range of Shower waste drains

 16. How do I stop water flowing into the rest of the room?